Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: Numerical Examples

 Here, to derive the $2$-by-$2$ two-point statistics matrix in \eqref{esst_lan}, we have used the fact that the variables $x$ and $v$ are independent at the equilibrium.
 However, in our estimation problem, we do not assume that the underlying density, $\peq$, is a product of two marginal densities.
 In particular, adopting the notation in Section~\ref{sec:Her} and \ref{sec:Lag}, we define the order-$(M_1,M_2)$ kernel embedding estimate of $p_{eq}$ in \eqref{eqdis} as

 where $\left\{\ell^{(1)}_{m_1}\right\}$ denotes the normalized Laguerre polynomials with respect to the Gamma distribution $G(x;1) \propto x e^{-x}$; while $\left\{\psi_{m_2}\right\}$ denotes the normalized Hermite polynomials with respect to the Gaussian distribution $W$.
-The representation in \eqref{eq:kme_Lan} is motivated by the asymmetric structure of the marginal distribution of $x$ (See Figure~\ref{fig:phat_Lan}). { To determine $M_1$ and $M_2$, consider the estimation of the marginal distribution of $x$ given by
+The representation in \eqref{eq:kme_Lan} is motivated by the asymmetric structure of the marginal distribution of $x$ (See Figure~\ref{fig:phat_Lan}).
+To determine $M_1$ and $M_2$, consider the estimation of the marginal distribution of $x$ given by

 which is a linear superposition of the orthogonal basis functions $\{\ell^{(1)}_{m_1}(x) G(x;1)\}$ of order $M_1$.
+The estimates of the marginal distribution of $v$ follows the order-$M_2$ kernel embedding estimates Eq.\eqref{eq:rep_for} with $\beta =1$.
 Thus, we may introduce two sub-problems of learning the marginal distributions of $x$ and $v$ based on the Laguerre and Hermite polynomials, respectively.

 Figure~\ref{fig:phat_Lan} (left) shows $\eta_{M}$ for the Gaussian marginal density of $v$ (blue dotted line) as a function of $M=M_2$.
 One can see that even with $M_2=0$, the error already converges, which is not surprising since $v$ is Gaussian at the equilibrium.
 In particular, using Hermite polynomials, we reach a perfect fit at order-$0$, that is, $M_2 = 0$.
 With $M_{2} = 0$, suggested by \eqref{eq:kme_Lan}, our density estimation problem reduces to a one-dimensional problem in learning the marginal distribution of $x$.
 In the same plot, we show the error (in blue dashes) in the estimation of the marginal density of $x$, $\eta_M$, as a function of $M=M_1$ for a fixed $M_2=0$.
 Notice that the error decreases as a function of $M$.
 In the same panel, we also plot the rejection probability, $\mathcal{R}_M$ in \eqref{crit1}, as a function of $M=M_1$ for a fixed $M_2=0$.
 Notice that while the rejection probability fluctuates, it eventually becomes very small as $M>90$.
 In the right hand panel, we compare the marginal distribution of $x$ estimated using the Laguerre polynomials via the kernel embedding and the KDE.
 A close inspection suggests that the kernel embedding produces a more accurate estimate.
 As for the Gaussian distributed variable, $v$, both estimators are comparably accurate (results are not shown).